graphite-project/graphite-web/docs/url-api.rst

 metric
 ^^^^^^
 A metric is a named set of datapoints ranging over time.
 You determine the name for the data when you send messages to port 2003.
 An example would be system load on a server called 'apache02' in datacenter 'MetroEast':

 MetroEast.servers.apache02.system.loadAvg

 time
 ^^^^
 Time is represented on the x-axis.

 The smallest time that Graphite can currently save is one second, however,  many metrics are recorded once a minute.
 Others may only be kept hourly or daily.
 You pick the length (of time) of one datapoint by configuring storage-schemas.conf *before sending the first datapoint*.

 If you send more frequently than defined in storage-schemas.conf, by default Graphite drops the old value and replaces it with the last one it receives.
-You can confiure a hit-count function, to add all values, instead of replacing, or have your data collection agent aggregate and send only one value.
+You can configure a hit-count function, to add all values, instead of replacing, or have your data collection agent aggregate and send only one value.

 When creating a graph, a dot is place above each time on the x-axis, at the value on the y-axis, and a line is drawn connecting them.
 If no data was sent, the line will not be drawn and you will see a gap.
 When using any function that combines many lines (metrics) into one, the lowest resolution (the longest time period per datapoint) is used.

 Parameters
 ==========
-These are separated by an ampersand ( & ) and are in the format
+These are separated by an ampersand (``&``) and are in the format

 .. code-block:: none

   &name=value

 (As opposed to functions, which are described in the next section)